Aintree Bowl Tips & Odds

 Who is the most successful trainer in the Aintree Bowl?

-Paul Nicholls is the winning trainer in the history of the Aintree Bowl, with five wins.
+Paul Nicholls is the winning most trainer in the history of the Aintree Bowl, with five wins.
 Nicholls’ victories in the race came courtesy of See More Business (2000), What A Friend (2010) Silviniaco Conti (2014 and 2015), and Clan Des Obeaux (2021).